 Most translators use XLIFF files for translation.
 So, you should use XLIFF file format to export translatable content from Kentico to be compatible with the translators’ files.

 At GPI, we developed a connector to avoid file manipulation and conversions, which simplifies the translation process for users.
-For more information about our Kentico connector, please see GPI Translation Services Connector for Sitecore.
+For more information about our Kentico connector, please see GPI Translation Services Connector for Kentico.